Poori Recipe (Puri)

 Fry The Poori

-Heat 4-5 cups of oil in a pan over high heat until the temperature of the oil is very high.
-We need very hot oil to fry the poories.
-If they are fried in less hot oil, they will not puff up perfectly and will also absorb more oil.
+Heat 4-5 cups of oil in a pan over high heat until the oil reaches a very high temperature.
+You need very hot oil to fry the poori.
+If fried in less hot oil, they will not puff up perfectly and absorb more oil.

-Note – To check if the oil is hot enough, drop a small ball of dough into it.
-If it rises immediately, it means the oil is hot enough to fry the puri.
-If the ball does not rise immediately, then heat the oil for some more time.
+Note – Drop a small dough ball into the oil to check if it is hot enough.
+If it rises immediately, the oil is hot enough to fry the puri.
+If the ball does not rise immediately, heat the oil for a few more minutes.

-Drain it on a plate lined with paper towels.
+Drain the puffed poori on a plate lined with paper towels.
 Fry all the rolled puri in the same manner.

-Note – Once the rolled puries are fried, reduce the heat to low and roll another batch.
+Note – Once the rolled puris are fried, reduce the heat to low and roll another batch.
 Set the heat to high again and heat the oil well.
 Now fry the next batch.

 Frequently Asked Questions

 One of the main reasons for puri soaking more oil is the consistency of the dough.
 Make sure your puri dough is tight and not soft.
 Puri also becomes soft if fried in less hot oil.
-So make sure the oil temperature is right well before you drop puri into it.
+So, ensure the oil temperature is right before dropping the puri into it.

 Serving Suggestions

-Puri Aamras is a very popular combination and is very popular in Gujarat and Maharashtra.
-It also pairs well with sweet dishes like Kheer, Shrikhand, and Sooji Halwa.
+Puri Aamras is a very popular combination in Gujarat and Maharashtra.
+It also pairs well with sweet dishes like Rice Kheer, Kesar Elaichi Shrikhand, and Sooji Halwa.

-During Navratri, on the 8th day, many people do Kanjak and serve Puri, Suji Ka Halwa, and Sookha Chana as Prashad.
+During Navratri, on the 8th day, many people do Kanjak pooja and serve Puri, Sooji Halwa, and Sookha Chana as Prashad.

 Storage Suggestions